-A typical LED uses a fraction of the wattage required to power a bright incandescent bulb, and this makes LEDs dramatically more cost-effective over the long run.
-A 12-watt LED that puts out 800 lumens of light (lumens are units of brightness for a light source, more on that in just a bit) will add about a buck and a half per year to your power bill if you're using it for 3 hours a day at an energy rate of 11 cents per kilowatt hour (kWh).
-Under those same parameters, a 60-watt incandescent bulb that puts out 880 lumens will cost about seven and a half bucks per year.
+For instance, a single 10-watt LED that puts out 800 lumens of light (lumens are units of brightness for a light source -- more on that in just a bit) will add about $1.20 per year to your power bill if used for 3 hours a day at an average energy rate of 11 cents per kilowatt hour (kWh).
+Under those same parameters, a traditional 60-watt incandescent bulb that puts out the same 800 lumens will cost about $7.20 per year.
+That's more than the cost of replacing it with a basic LED like the one described above.
+Multiply that by the total number of bulbs in your home, and you're looking at the potential for some pretty significant long-term savings, especially if you live in area with above-average energy rates.

-First, it's important to understand that LED lights don't "burn out," the way that incandescents do.
-Instead, they undergo "lumen depreciation," gradually growing dimmer and dimmer over time.
-The test that the IES uses to determine a bulb's longevity is known as the LM80, and it calculates how long it will take for an LED to fade noticeably.
-Engineers run the bulb for nine months in order to get an accurate read of the light's rate of decay, and using those figures, they can calculate the point at which the light will have faded to 70 percent of its original brightness.
+In the LM80 test, engineers run the bulb for 9 months straight in order to get an accurate read of the light's rate of decay.
+Using those figures, they can calculate the point at which the light will have faded to 70 percent of its original brightness -- the point where you'll start to notice that things aren't quite as bright as they used to be.
 This point, known as "L70," is the current standard in LED longevity.
 If an LED says it'll last 25,000 hours, it's really saying that it will take the bulb 25,000 hours to fade down to 70 percent brightness.

-Average cost: $5 - $20
+Average cost: $2 to $20

 Average life expectancy: 10,000 hours

-Some find the whitish light output of CFL bulbs less aesthetically pleasing than the warm, yellow tone of most incandescents.
+Some find the whitish light output of CFL bulbs less aesthetically pleasing than the naturally warm tone of most incandescents.
 Others are quick to point out that CFL bulbs that regularly get powered on and off for short periods of time tend to see a significant decrease in life expectancy.
-There's also the common complaint that most CFLs aren't dimmable, and that they often take a second or two after being switched on in order to fully light up.
+There's also the common complaint that most CFLs aren't dimmable, and that they often take a second or two after being switched on to fully light up.